gabrielfpacheco/robotics/README.md

-# Python Robotics Algorithm
+# Robotics - Trajectory Generation

-This repository contains an initial version of a path planning algorithm based on a desired trapezoidal velocity profile considering two given collision-free way-points in a confined space (R3) for an autonomous underwater vehicle (AUV).
+This repository contains an initial version of a trajectory algorithm based on a desired trapezoidal velocity profile considering two given collision-free way-points in a confined space (R3) for an autonomous underwater vehicle (AUV).
 The goal is to evolve this repository with new algorithms and applications for different types of problems and robots.